AzureAD/microsoft-authentication-library-for-objc/README.md

 For more information, please see the [wiki](https://github.com/AzureAD/microsoft-authentication-library-for-objc/wiki/Error-Handling).

 ## Migrating from ADAL Objective-C
 MSAL Objective-C is designed to support smooth migration from ADAL Objective-C library.
-For detailed design and instructions, follow this [guide](https://github.com/AzureAD/microsoft-authentication-library-for-objc/wiki/Migrating-from-ADAL-Objective-C-to-MSAL-SDK).
+For detailed design and instructions, follow this [guide](https://github.com/AzureAD/microsoft-authentication-library-for-objc/wiki/Migrating-from-ADAL-Objective-C-to-MSAL-Objective-C).

 ## Additional guidance

 Our [wiki](https://github.com/AzureAD/microsoft-authentication-library-for-objc/wiki) is intended to document common patterns, error handling and debugging, functionality (e.g. logging, telemetry), and active bugs.
-You can find it [here](https://github.com/AzureAD/microsoft-authentication-library-for-objc/wiki)
+You can find it [here](https://github.com/AzureAD/microsoft-authentication-library-for-objc/wiki).

 ## Community Help and Support

 We use [Stack Overflow](http://stackoverflow.com/questions/tagged/msal) with the community to provide support.
 We highly recommend you ask your questions on Stack Overflow first and browse existing issues to see if someone has asked your question before.

-If you find and bug or have a feature request, please raise the issue on [GitHub Issues](../../issues).
+If you find a bug or have a feature request, please raise the issue on [GitHub Issues](../../issues).

 To provide a recommendation, visit our [User Voice page](https://feedback.azure.com/forums/169401-azure-active-directory).